Listen to articleSarah (Female)

 2.1 AI Safety and Alignment

-The AI safety community has produced substantial work on ensuring AI systems behave as intended, including reinforcement learning from human feedback (RLHF) [9], constitutional AI [10], and debate-based alignment [11].
+The AI safety community has produced substantial work on ensuring AI systems behave as intended, including reinforcement learning from human feedback (RLHF) [9], constitutional AI [10], debate-based alignment [11], and concrete problem specifications for AI safety [31].
 These approaches primarily address the training-time alignment problem: ensuring the model's learned objectives match human intent.
-They do not address runtime adversarial exploitation of deployed agents, nor do they provide measurement frameworks for quantifying an agent's resilience to adversarial attack in deployment.
+They provide essential foundations for behavioral correctness but do not address runtime adversarial exploitation of deployed agents, nor do they provide measurement frameworks for quantifying an agent's resilience to adversarial attack in deployment.

 The current state of practice for AI agent security is guardrail-based.
-Systems including NVIDIA NeMo Guardrails [18], Guardrails AI [19], and various inference-time safety classifiers [20] provide input-output filtering, topical control, and policy enforcement at the agent's boundary.
-These systems are valuable as a layer of defense, but they share the architectural limitations described in Section 1: environment dependency, no residual defense, and inapplicability to physical domains.
-We position guardrails as a complement to, not a substitute for, intrinsic security.
+Systems including NVIDIA NeMo Guardrails [18], Guardrails AI [19], Llama Guard [20], and various inference-time safety classifiers provide input-output filtering, topical control, and policy enforcement at the agent's boundary.
+These systems provide measurable security value and are deployable with existing infrastructure.
+We position guardrails as a necessary component of defense-in-depth, noting that their limitation is not ineffectiveness but information incompleteness: they operate on the agent's inputs and outputs and cannot observe internal state.

 The emerging field of AI agent security [21, 22] has begun to address threats specific to autonomous agents: tool misuse, permission escalation, multi-agent exploitation, and memory corruption.
 Recent work has identified cascading failure modes in multi-agent systems [23] and the unique risks of agents with persistent memory [24].
 However, this work has not yet produced a standardized measurement framework — there is no equivalent of a CVSS score or compliance certification for agent security.
 The agentegrity framework is designed to fill this gap.

 Research on robotic security has addressed sensor spoofing attacks on autonomous vehicles [25, 26], adversarial manipulation of visual perception systems [27], and safety assurance for industrial robots [28].
-Operational technology (OT) security frameworks (IEC 62443, NIST SP 800-82) address industrial control systems but were designed for deterministic, rule-based controllers — not AI-driven autonomous agents.
+Operational technology (OT) security frameworks (IEC 62443 [33], NIST SP 800-82 [34]) address industrial control systems but were designed for deterministic, rule-based controllers — not AI-driven autonomous agents.
+The convergence of AI agent capabilities with physical systems creates a security surface that neither AI security nor OT security frameworks adequately address.
 We are aware of no prior work that provides a unified measurement methodology spanning both digital and physical AI agent security.

 3.1 Definitions